Jaffar-Kazmi/RE-to-NFA-to-DFA-Converter/README.md

 Understanding the relationship between regular expressions and finite automata is fundamental to compiler design, lexical analysis, and pattern matching.
 This project bridges theory and practice by:
 - Making automata theory tangible through visualization
 - Enabling interactive learning of state transitions
-- Demonstrating that all these representations are equivalent

 ### 1.4 Scope
 The project works with regex over **any finite alphabet**.
 The example used throughout is: